NerdDiffer/backpack_tf/README.md

 ## Interfaces

 #### IGetPrices

 * Get pricing data for all priced items
 * [official doc](http://backpack.tf/api/prices)

-API responses from this interface are captured in the `Price` class.
-The `Price` class is not meant to be instantiated.
-One of the class attributes is `@@items`, a Hash object.
-Information on any particular item, ie: 'Eviction Notice', is captured in an instance of the `Item` class.
-Furthermore, there may be several prices for the same item, ie: an Eviction Notice with the Unique quality has a different price than a Eviction Notice with a Strange quality.
-Each price is an instance of the `ItemPrice` class, and is stored in the `@prices` hash of that item.
+Responses from this interface are captured in the `BackpackTF::Price` class.
+The `BackpackTF::Price` class is not meant to be instantiated.
+One of the class attributes is `@items`, a Hash object.

+Information on any particular item, (ie: 'Eviction Notice'), is captured in an instance of the `BackpackTF::Item` class.
+Furthermore, there may be several prices for the same item.
+For example, an Eviction Notice with the Unique quality has a different price than an Eviction Notice with the Strange quality.

+Each price is an instance of the `BackpackTF::ItemPrice` class, and is stored in the `@prices` hash of that item.

-##### a visual
+##### A visual representation of this hierarchy

-* `Price` class
+* `BackpackTF::Price` class
-  * `@@items` hash of `Price` class.
+  * `@items` hash of `BackpackTF::Price` class.
-    * `Item` object (ie: 'Beast From Below')
+    * `BackpackTF::Item` object (ie: 'Beast From Below')
-    * `Item` object (ie: 'Taunt: Rock, Paper Scissors')
+    * `BackpackTF::Item` object (ie: 'Taunt: Rock, Paper Scissors')
-    * `Item` object (ie: 'Eviction Notice')
+    * `BackpackTF::Item` object (ie: 'Eviction Notice')
-      * `@prices` hash of an `Item` object
+      * `@prices` hash of an `BackpackTF::Item` object
-        * `ItemPrice` object (ie: price for Unique Eviction Notice)
+        * `BackpackTF::ItemPrice` object (ie: price of Unique Eviction Notice)
-        * `ItemPrice` object (ie: price for Collector's Eviction Notice)
+        * `BackpackTF::ItemPrice` object (ie: price of Vintage Eviction Notice)
-        * `ItemPrice` object (ie: price for Strange Eviction Notice)
+        * `BackpackTF::ItemPrice` object (ie: price of Strange Eviction Notice)

 #### IGetCurrencies

-* Get internal currency data for a given game
+* Get internal currency data
 * [official doc](http://backpack.tf/api/currencies)

 API responses from this interface are captured in the `Currency` class.
-Similar the `Price` class, it has a set of class methods, and attributes to describe the API response.
+Similar the `BackpackTF::Price` class, it has a set of class methods, and attributes to describe the API response.
 Unlike, the `Price` class, this one can be instantiated.
 There are currently 4 currencies available through the API.
-Each one is an instance of `Currency` and is held in the `@@currencies` hash of the `Currency` class.
+Each one is an instance of `BackpackTF::Currency` and is held in the `@currencies` hash of the `BackpackTF::Currency` class.

 #### IGetSpecialItems

-* Get internal backpack.tf item placeholders for a given game.
+* Get internal backpack.tf item placeholders
 * [official doc](http://backpack.tf/api/special)

 This is for items that only exist on backpack.tf.
-They are not real game items, but you will see them returned in a call to `IGetPrices`.
-The class for this interface is `SpecialItem`.
+They are not real game items, but you will see them returned in a call to `IGetSpecialItems`.
+The class for this interface is `BackpackTF::SpecialItem`.

 #### IGetUsers